JackSzwergold/Writing/memories/Post-Traumatic Data Recovery Stress.md

 But that is no disrespect to Danny: He is the one who pioneered a more interesting kind of content focus for the publication and should be considered a founding editor more-so than others who have stolen more credit than due in the publication’s later years.

-But anyway, I’m digressing.
-Danny was visiting the publication again after leaving it in the context of a (justifiable) rage quit a few years before.
+But anyway, I’m digressing, so back on topic: Danny was visiting the publication again after leaving it in the context of a (justifiable) rage quit a few years before.

 I barely knew him, but others knew him and the visit was a big deal.